 It’s fine to run your own server to receive email, but save yourself a headache, don’t try to send any.
 This is a cautionary tale about not believing things you read on the internet.
 It’s also a story about a decentralized communication protocol that was widely adopted by the entire world, only to be slowly suffocated to death by a giant adtech company.
 But first and foremost, it’s a story about me trying to send email to my mom.

 It was a cold morning in 2016.
 After two decades of using email like a normal person I had finally had enough.
 I was going to set up my own server.
-And I was going to do it perfectly, so I wouldn’t have to deal with these problems that were caused by other people running my email server.
-What problems, you ask?
-Two words: spam filtering.
-More words: spam filtering false positives in both my incoming and outgoing mail.
+And I was going to do it perfectly, so I wouldn’t have to deal with false positive in spam filtering caused by other people running my email server.

 One time I would reply to my mom’s email — a Gmail address — and a week later she would call to check that I’m alive because she never got my email.
 Then I would call my email service provider, which at the time was my ISP, and they would tell me that Gmail blacklisted them for a few days because someone was using their servers to send spam. ”But don’t worry”, they would say, ”it works now”.
 Sure, maybe it works today.
 And maybe tomorrow my mom has to worry again because someone didn’t set up bounce notifications.
 (Fun fact: later this ISP just closed my email address because they were ending B2C services in anticipation of a buyout.)